tidb-incubator/tidb-in-action/session2/chapter1/tiops-intro.md

-    scale-in            scale in tidb cluster exec                run shell command on host in the tidb cluster quickdeploy         deploy a tidb cluster in demo mode version             show TiOPS version and exit
+    scale-in            scale in tidb cluster exec                run shell command on host in the tidb cluster quickdeploy         deploy a tidb cluster in demo mode version             show TiOps version and exit

 optional arguments: